Graduate Students' Corner

-This program is only available to Telfer PhD students supervised by Telfer School of Management professors for the presentation of research findings at academic conferences from work undertaken within the context of the doctoral program offered by the Telfer School:
+This program is only available to Telfer MSc or PhD students supervised by Telfer School of Management professors, or DTI PhD or MSc (with thesis) students supervised by a Telfer professor, for the presentation of research findings at academic conferences from work undertaken within the context of the masters or doctoral program offered by the Telfer School:

-The total amount available per student is $1,500 to present a paper accepted at a conference.
-This amount is available twice in their program, representing a total of $3,000 for travel to present research findings at two conferences in different academic years.
+PhD Students - The total amount available per student is $1,300 for PhD in management students and $500 for DTI students (DTI students can receive additional funding from the Engineering faculty).
+This amount is available twice in their program, representing a total of $2,600 for travel to present research findings at two conferences in different academic years.

 Academic Project Fund - Graduate Students' Association of the University of Ottawa (GSAÉD)